Noetherian approximation of algebraic spaces and stacks

 \begin{section}{Applications} The first application is a generalization of Chevalley's affineness theorem to non-noetherian schemes and algebraic spaces.
 Also, we replace finite morphisms by integral morphisms.
 Partial generalizations of this type for schemes have been given by M.\ Raynaud~\cite[Prop.~3.1]{raynaud_sem-samuel} and B.\ Conrad~\cite[Cor.~A.2]{conrad_nagata}.

-\begin{theorem}[Chevalley] Let $S$ be an algebraic space, let $X\to S$ be an affine morphism, let $Y\to S$ be a morphism of algebraic spaces and let $\map{f}{X}{Y}$ be an integral and surjective $S$-morphism.
-Then $Y\to S$ is affine. \end{theorem} \begin{proof} Taking an \etale{} cover, we can assume that $S$ is affine and hence that $X$ is affine.
-We can also replace $S$ with $\Spec(\Z)$.
-As $X$ is quasi-compact and $f$ is surjective it follows that $Y$ is quasi-compact.
+\begin{theorem}[Chevalley] Let $X$ be an affine scheme, let $Y$ be an algebraic space and let $\map{f}{X}{Y}$ be an integral and surjective morphism.
+Then $Y$ is affine. \end{theorem} \begin{proof} As $X$ is quasi-compact and $f$ is surjective it follows that $Y$ is quasi-compact.
 As $f$ is universally closed and surjective and $X$ is separated, it also follows that $Y$ is separated.

 By Theorem~\tref{T:APPROXIMATION}, the morphism $\map{f}{X}{Y}$ has an approximation $X\to X_0\to Y$ where $X_0\to Y$ is finite and finitely presented and $X_0$ is affine.
 Replacing $X$ with $X_0$, we can thus assume that $f$ is finitely presented.